 To cut through a lot of the red tape inherent in government contracting, I am working as a subcontractor through a fairly large government contractor, who also prefers to avoid the spotlight.
 So, all I will say about them is that they're not one of the big famous ones most people would recognize, but enough that people in the business would recognize them.

-I have been working for them since January 2016, on a project to create a cross-domain High Assurance Guard.
-I am not only writing code, but also advising on processes, tools, standards, and other such matters, helping define the features and such for another similar upcoming project, and mentoring junior developers.
+I have been working for them since January 2016, on a project to update a cross-domain High Assurance Guard, adding a traffic monitoring dashboard, adapting it to new message types, adding other features, fixing bugs, etc. I've also come up with, and implemented, further labor-saving or quality-enhancing ideas, like a translator from OMG IDL to YAML (which they had been doing manually!), and scripts to run several quality-analysis tools on the codebase.
+I am not only writing code, but also advising on processes, tools, standards, and other such matters, helping define the features and such for similar upcoming projects, and mentoring junior developers.
 You're not going to get much further detail here, as they also don't like the work being discussed publicly either.

 Technologies, techniques, tools, etc. I used there included: